AndreaCrotti/Unit-testing-talk/unit.rst

 .. **Design for testability**

+..
+TODO: move this to the end maybe

 Benefits
 ========

 ..
 If you really embrace TDD I can promise you a few things that will
 .. really improve the way you work.

 ..
 If you have a good test coverage you will almost never need again
+.. to spend endless time with your debugger, trying to find out what's
+.. happened, because it will be very easy to know what can be the
+.. source.

 - forget your debugger
+- avoid over-engineering (small steps when required)
+- lead to better design and better code
 - sleep at night

 Teaser example